How Idaho’s subdued statesman became one of the most powerful politicians in Washington

 But during his appearance on Kudlow’s show in March, his blood pressure was rising.

-“First of all Larry, this is simply blame shifting by the president because he knows that his policies are what caused this,” said Crapo said, who then pointed out that 16 Democrats voted for his bill.
+“First of all Larry, this is simply blame shifting by the president because he knows that his policies are what caused this,” said Crapo, who then pointed out that 16 Democrats voted for his bill.

 “The fact is that President Biden, through all of the spending that he did in the last Congress ... has driven inflation up ... and when the Fed responded to push interest rates up, that’s what caused a liquidity crisis for these two banks,” Crapo said.
 “That is what happened.
 And then the regulators, the supervisors, did not adequately pay attention to what was happening in these banks.”